yurigurlie207/household-task-manager-rails/README.md

 - made the decision to make the same web app as my Sinatra project since it meets the project scope

+10/7/20
+- added in raw code from models/controllers/views/migrations for user from Sinatra project
+- added in sessions/cookies/omniauth code from rails labs (Still need to be cleaned up,tailored, debugged, and refactored)

 WEB APP DESCRIPTION